 Mentor expectations include:

 - Conduct meetings and visits with high school instructors:

-With a new mentoring relationship, where either the concurrent enrollment instructor, course, or mentor is new, the mentor completes two classroom observations.
+With a new mentoring relationship, where either the concurrent enrollment instructor or course is new, the mentor completes two classroom observations.
 Mentors also do a pre-class meeting, which can be done using technology.
 The remaining two meetings can be done using technology or in person.

-With a mentoring relationship where the concurrent enrollment instructor has taught the course before and has been mentored by a faculty member, the mentor completes one classroom observation.
+With a mentoring relationship where the concurrent enrollment instructor has taught the course before, the mentor completes one classroom observation.
 The remaining two meetings for that assignment can be done using technology or in person.

 - Provide course-specific training in course philosophy, curriculum, pedagogy and assessment prior to the high school instructor teaching the course using the Orientation and Training Form.